-Performance Outcomes Acceptable Outcomes Applicant Response PO6 The views and vistas identified on the Port Douglas / Craiglie local plan maps contained in Schedule 2 are maintained.
-AO6.1 Development does not impede continued views to scenic vistas and key streetscapes within the local plan area.
-Complies with acceptable outcome AO6.2 Unless otherwise specified within this Local Plan, buildings are set back not less than 6 metres from the primary street frontage.
-Not applicable Access to the site is via Easement C SP273000.
-Site has no road frontage.
-PO7 Vehicle access, parking and service areas: (a) do not undermine the relationship between buildings and street or dominate the streetscape; (b) are designed to minimise pedestrian vehicle conflict; (c) are clearly identified and maintain ease of access at all times.
-AO7.1 For all buildings, parking is: (a) to the side of buildings and recessed behind the main building line; or (b) behind buildings; or (c) wrapped by the building façade, and not visible from the street.
-Complies with acceptable outcome AO7.2 Ground level parking incorporates clearly defined pedestrian routes.
+Performance Outcomes Acceptable Outcomes Applicant Response (a) do not undermine the relationship between buildings and street or dominate the streetscape; (b) are designed to minimise pedestrian vehicle conflict; (c) are clearly identified and maintain ease of access at all times. (a) to the side of buildings and recessed behind the main building line; or(b) behind buildings; or(c) wrapped by the building façade, and not visible from the street.
+AO7.2 Ground level parking incorporates clearly defined pedestrian routes.
 Complies with acceptable outcome AO7.3 Any porte-cocheres, disabled and pedestrian accesses are accommodated within the boundary of new or refurbished development.
-Complies with acceptable outcome AO7.4 Where the development is an integrated mixed-use development incorporating short term accommodation or multiple dwellings and either food and drink outlet or hotel or shop or shopping centre or office, on-site parking spaces are provided as per the number prescribed in the Parking and access code Not applicable
+Complies with acceptable outcome Where the development is an integrated mixed-use development incorporating short term accommodation or multiple dwellings and either food and drink outlet or hotel or shop or shopping centre or office, on-site parking spaces are provided as per the number prescribed in the Parking and access code with a relaxation of 30% of spaces required for the non-residential uses.
+Not applicable AO7.5 On-site car parking available for public use is clearly signed at the site frontage.
+Complies with acceptable outcome AO7.6 Boom gates, pay machines or other regulatory devices to control access to a publicly available car parking area are not constructed or installed.
+Not applicable PO8 A08 Complies with performance outcome